"Je suppose" vs "J'imagine": what's the difference in French (Emily in Paris, season 2, ep.7)

 Let me explain the small nuance.

-Even though it's very similar, I guess it's a little more abstract.
+Although it's very similar, I imagine it's a little more abstract.

-It's really like you think, it's a little more in your imagination, in your head.
+It's really as you think, it's a little more in your imagination, in your head.

-In English, I guess, it would be "I think so" or "I believe so".
+In English, I imagine, it would be "I think so" or "I believe so".

-I don't like to go through English too much, but I know it helps some people to do it.
+I don't really like to go through English, but I know it helps some people to do so.

-I would prefer to stay really French, but I know it helps you so I try to find similar expressions.
+I'd prefer to stay really French, but I know it helps you so I'm trying to find similar expressions.

-Whereas, I suppose, in English, it will really be "I suppose to".
+Whereas, I suppose, in English, it would really be "I suppose to".

 I imagine is a little more abstract and I suppose is a little more concrete.

 You guess!
-It's a little more assertive we'll say.
+It's a little more assertive, shall we say.

-I guess, we'll say it's to assert an opinion a little bit stronger or to talk about something that is more concrete.
+I guess you could say it's to assert an opinion a little more strongly or to talk about something that's more concrete.

 But as I was really telling you, in most cases, we're not going to make a difference.